 Put tomatoes through the Blender.

-If you do not have a food filter, you can use a blender.
-In a blender, add 1 cup of chopped tomatoes and blend until smooth.
-Do not put hot ingredients in a blender.
+You can use a blender if you do not have a food filter.
+For example, add 1 cup of chopped tomatoes in a blender and blend until smooth.
+However, do not put hot ingredients in a blender.
 It will cause it to explode!

 After putting it in the blender, you can cook your sauce down.
 I have done this in the past, and you will get a few of the skins curled up.
 But, again, it is a personal preference.
 If you have picky kids, I will opt for removing skins.